If you have a complaint

 At the time of booking a case with us you will be notified of what you should do if we fail to meet your expectations.

 If your concern is not dealt with initially to your satisfaction, you can make a formal complaint.
-We will acknowledge your complaint promptly, normally the same day we receive it.
+We will acknowledge your complaint promptly, normally the same day we receive it and no later than 10 working days of receipt.

 Your complaint will be investigated and dealt with by the Service Director, Simon Horne.
-He will contact you by phone to discuss your concerns within two working days of receiving your complaint.
-He will talk with the members of staff involved, ensure that service policies and procedures have been adhered to and he will send you a letter outlining his findings and any corrective action that needs to be taken within five working days of receiving your complaint.
+He will contact you by phone to discuss your concerns normally within two working days of receiving your complaint and no later than 10 working days of receipt.
+He will talk with the members of staff involved, investigate whether service policies and procedures have been adhered to and he will send you a letter outlining his findings and any corrective action that needs to be taken, normally within 10 working days of receiving your complaint and no later than 30 working days of receipt.

 All of Olive Mediation Group’s mediators receive regular external supervision and undergo annual professional training.